On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Background - Theory

 To accelerate the MRI acquisition, the k-space is subsampled by an acceleration factor $R$, resulting in fewer measurements being collected than those strictly required by the Nyquist-Shannon criterion for perfect reconstruction.
 This can lead to a degradation of the quality of the reconstruction, depending on the magnitude of the acceleration factor.
 For instance, for $R\,=\,2$, half of the necessary $k$-space measurements are acquired.
-In Figure \hyperref[fig:trajectories]{2(e)-(h)} we provide examples of subsampled $k$-space trajectories: Cartesian rectilinear and EPI (Figures \hyperref[fig:trajectories]{2(e)-(f)}), radial and spiral (Figure \hyperref[fig:trajectories]{2(g)-(h)}).
+In Figure \hyperref[fig:trajectories]{1(d)-(f)} we provide examples of subsampled $k$-space trajectories: Cartesian rectilinear (Figure \hyperref[fig:trajectories]{1(d)}), radial and spiral (Figure \hyperref[fig:trajectories]{1(e)-(f)}).